 The partnership between CTcon and the IMC facilitates knowledge exchange between research and practice.
 It enables us to identify key topics and trends in different industries and to test out new insights gleaned from research.

-The close collaboration is also reflected in the composition of the advisory boards: Dr. Christian Bungenstock, founder and Managing Director of CTcon, is a member of the IMC’s Advisory Board, while Professor Jürgen Weber is a co-founder of CTcon and Chairman of the CTcon Scientific Advisory Board, on which Professor Schäffer also serves.
+The close collaboration is also reflected in the composition of the advisory boards: Dr. Christian Bungenstock, founder and Managing Director of CTcon, is a member of the IMC’s Advisory Board, while Professor Schäffer serves on the CTcon Scientific Advisory Board.

 Executive Advisory Board –